Joff Thyer //

 It is no secret that PowerShell is increasingly being used as an offensive tool for attack purposes by both Red Teamers and Criminals alike.
-Thanks for the efforts of a number of people in the industry, we have tools like PowerSploit, PowerShell Empire, MailSniper, and Bloodhound just to name a few of the top contenders.
-While most of these tools are definitely post exploitation in nature, the ability of Red Teamers, and attackers to trivially social engineer end users provides an easy path to extensive PowerShell usage.
+Thanks to the efforts of a number of people in the industry, we have tools like PowerSploit, PowerShell Empire, MailSniper, and Bloodhound just to name a few of the top contenders.
+While most of these tools are definitely post-exploitation in nature, the ability of Red Teamers, and attackers to trivially social engineer end users provides an easy path to extensive PowerShell usage.

 Windows 7 is still prevalent in enterprise environments with the default installation version of PowerShell at 2.0.
 Unfortunately, this version of PowerShell provides no real event logging ability, thus leaving defenders largely blind with the exception of one PowerShell script signing policy.

 Fortunately for defenders, Microsoft has responded with significant PowerShell logging enhancements in the Windows Management Framework (WMF) starting with version 4.0, and version 5.0.
 If an organization is using Windows 10, then the Windows Management Framework is already installed at version 5.0.
 For those organizations still at Windows 7, it is advisable to upgrade all workstations to WMF version 5.0 bring PowerShell also up to version 5.
 In addition, Windows 7 has a dependency on dot NET version 4.5 in order to install WMF 5.0.
 Once this is completed, there are some additional event logging features enabled which include the following: